The Pi-Point Raspberry Pi Wireless Access Point

 dnsmasq – a DHCP and DNS utility

-You may also want to add 'vim' to that list which is a nice nicer console editor than the default 'vi'.
+You may also want to add 'vim' to that list which is a nicer console editor than the default 'vi'.

-The zd1211-firmware package is hardware-specific but is a very common implementation for wifi dongles.
+If you're using a dongle then the zd1211-firmware package is hardware-specific but is a very common implementation for wifi dongles.
 Your dongle will also need to support 'AP' mode which you can verify by typing iw list and under the 'Supported interface modes' you will hopefully see 'AP' listed along with others like 'managed' and 'monitor'.
 If not you're out of luck with your particular dongle.

 Now to configure hostap.
 Edit /etc/hostapd/hostapd.conf (it may not already exist but this will create it, anyway) to look like this:

 The settings are pretty obvious, 'driver' being the only exception, just leave it as it is but change the other values as you see fit though these should do for an initial test.
 One thing to bear in mind is that hostap seems to be very literal about reading its configuration file so make sure you have no trailing spaces on the end of any lines!
-Restart the hostapd service with service hostapd restart.
-All being well you should now see 'test' as a wireless network now though a little more work needs to be done to connect to it yet.

 Note (thanks to user 'wiak' for this):